 For every person who writes one, there are many types of transactional email.
 We’ve broken them down into four groups:

 - Emails on orders and purchases

-Let’s check out real-life examples of all email types within those groups.
+Now let’s check out real-life examples of all email types within the above groups.

 User account emails